eevelweezel/recipes/green_seasoning.md

 Trim cilantro & scallions, and chop ginger into 1/2" pieces.
 Put everything EXCEPT the pepper in the food processor.

 Use to marinate your favorite protein.
-Unless you're a masochist, add the pepper pepper WHOLE while cooking said protein.
+Unless you're a masochist, add the pepper WHOLE while cooking said protein.
 Compliment with curry powder, pepper, Garam Masala, etc.